 We lease 7,556 square feet of office space in San Diego, California and 2,078 square feet of office space in Toronto, Canada.
-The lease for the San Diego office space was scheduled to expire on March 31, 2023.
-On November 4, 2022, this lease was extended through May 31, 2026, with a possible extension for an additional three years.
+The lease for the San Diego office space is scheduled to expire on May 31, 2026.
 Aptose previously leased 2,618 square feet of laboratory space in San Diego.
 We exited this laboratory space prior to the expiration of the lease on February 28, 2023.
-The costs of exit and disposition were not material.
-The lease for the Toronto office space was scheduled to expire on June 30, 2023.
-This lease was extended for one year on February 23, 2023, with this extension expiring June 30, 2024.
+The lease for the Toronto office space is scheduled to expire on June 30, 2024.
 We believe that our facilities are sufficient to meet our needs and that suitable additional space will be available as and when needed.